 It was highly likely that she'd been thinking of kissing Naofumi at that moment.

 Naofumi, ignorant of what that reaction meant, looked down at the Gold Bangle.
 Without meaning to, he'd finished up the rest of the engraving subconsciously while talking to Raphtalia.
 He held it up to examine his work.
-'Nice.
-I don't know if it's because of the Shield's influence or not, but it actually looks pretty good.'
-He thought as he put the tool away and pulled up the item description on his status magic.
+He didn't know if it was any influence on his skills from the shield or not, but the bangle looked pretty darn good.
+He pulled up his HUD and...

-Enchantment Successful: New Item: Great Quality Gold Bangle: Enchantments Applied: Magic Up (Small), Mana Regeneration (Medium), Max Mana Up (Slight)
+Gold Lotium Bangle: Magic Up (Small), Mana Regeneration (Medium), Max Mana Up (Slight)

 "Is something wrong Naofumi?"
 Raphtalia asked curiously.

 "No, something went really right actually."
 He said, examining the accessory with a wide smile.
 He wished it had an Attack Up enchantment on it too so he could try it and see if it'd work for him or not.
 But he was happy with what it'd gotten.

 Though he had to note, for all of his enchanting, he had as of yet to make something that could increase his attack stat.
 Like, not one item.